cdsittampalam/documentation/docs/Fund Administration.md

 When you select custodians, you can also choose the Threshold level.
 A Threshold includes the minimum number of custodian signatures out of the total number for a transaction to happen.
 A higher threshold level, e.g. containing a ratio of 3/3, needs more custodian signatures for a transaction to take place.
 A lower threshold, e.g. containing a ratio of 1/3 needs fewer signatures for a transaction to take place.

+You can repeat the steps to create multiple funds differentiated by the asset type and/or group of custodians.

 ### Example

 In the example of Fund A, Bob, Dave, and Alice are custodians in a fund.
 However, not all of them are custodians for both policies.
 Each policy contains a set Threshold level.

 ![Fund A](/doc-images/ManagingFundA.png)

-You can repeat the steps to create multiple funds differentiated by the asset type and/or group of custodians.

 ---

 ### Custody Providers

 As an investor creating funds, you will need to work closely with a custody provider in order to decide policies and threshold levels.
-This can depend on the type of fund and the level of risk that exist.
-For example, for a more risky investment you may want a higher number of aggregated signatures.

 ---